won-j/M1300_000200-2023fall/project/project.md

 ## Algorithms for square-root lasso

-The square-root lasso has theoretical advantage over the plain lasso if easing tuning parameter selection by dispensing with the need to knowledge of noise variance.
+The square-root lasso has a theoretical advantage over the plain lasso in easing tuning parameter selection by dispensing with the need of knowing the noise variance.
 However, fitting a square-root lasso model is computationally more challenging due to the nondifferentiability of the loss function.
 Recent computational developments include:

 * Chu, H. T. M., Toh, K.-C., & Zhang, Y. (2022).
 On Regularized Square-root Regression Problems: Distributionally Robust Interpretation and Fast Computations.
 Journal of Machine Learning Research, 23, 1--39.